Sunway Centre for Planetary Health

 maneeshak@sunway.edu.my

-Maneesha is a recent master's graduate from Johns Hopkins University SAIS, with a concentration in Development, Climate and Sustainability and a bachelor's degree in economics and International Relations from Boston University.
+Maneesha is a recent master's graduate from Johns Hopkins University SAIS, with a concentration in Development, Climate and Sustainability and a bachelor's degree in economics and international Relations from Boston University.
 She has a range of experience in international development, non-profit and academia roles and is deeply passionate about climate policy and history.

 Aina Aaliyah